Logo

 Restoration, renovation and renewal

 The museum is awaiting a large-scale renovation, sustainability and renewal of the monumental buildings.
-Because the tender is still a while away, the museum is temporarily open from 22 June to 3 November 2024 for the exhibition Rembrandt, the photographer.
+Because the tender is still a while away, the museum is temporarily open from 22 June 2024 to 5 January 2025 for the exhibition Rembrandt, the photographer.

 After that, everyone will be welcome in the renovated museum, including visitors with reduced mobility.
 Then, among other things, a freely accessible area with food and beverage facilities will be created and you can get inspired by a new museum concept.